Rio Las Vegas: Restaurants

+KJ Dim Sum, a 4600 sqft dim sum restaurant, was added in 2012, with seating for 350 people.
+Gaylord, a longtime Indian restaurant, was renovated and renamed as Royal India in 2013.
+Hash House a go go opened a location in 2014.
+Guy Fieri opened a Mexican restaurant, El Burro Borracho, at the Rio in 2016, replacing a seafood restaurant known as Buzio's.

-The Carnival World Buffet is frequently considered among the best in Las Vegas, and was the city's largest buffet as of 2011, with seating for 733 people.
+The Carnival World Buffet was frequently considered among the best in Las Vegas, and was the city's largest buffet as of 2011, with seating for 733 people.
 The Seafood Village Buffet was merged into the Carnival World Buffet in 2015.
-The buffet closed during Covid and has not reopened as of March 2023.

-Guy Fieri opened a Mexican restaurant, El Burro Borracho, at the Rio in 2016, replacing a seafood restaurant known as Buzio's.
+The buffet closed during the pandemic and never reopened.
+As part of Dreamscape's renovations, the buffet was replaced by the Canteen Food Hall, which opened in January 2024.
+Dreamscape stated that the buffet did not make economic sense, especially in light of the pandemic.
+The food hall concept was inspired by one already present at the nearby Cosmopolitan resort.

 Sapphire Pool

 On May 30, 2008, the Rio opened the Sapphire Pool in conjunction with Sapphire Gentlemen's Club.
 The daylight-hour, adults-only club surrounded one of the property's outdoor pools and featured dancers.
 It opened with a $30-per-male-customer admission price.
 The venture was a high-profile joint venture between a casino company and a topless business, and was notable because the possibility of bringing in criminal activity at the club had caused the Nevada Gaming Control Board to balk at previous collaborations; some in the media questioned whether the risk was worth the potential payoff for the hotel.

 In late July 2009, the Rio hotel asked the Las Vegas Metropolitan Police Department (LVMPD) to do a routine undercover investigation of the Sapphire Pool, as casino-resorts in Nevada are held responsible for the activities held on their premises.
 The request was a part of the resort's effort to show good faith to the Gaming Control Board.
 The July 25 visit resulted in 11 arrests.
 Upon finding out the results of the investigation, the Rio immediately shut down the pool.